intel/CPU-Manager-for-Kubernetes/docs/operator.md

 ```

 #### Run `cmk webhook` (Kubernetes v1.9.0+ only)
 `cmk webhook` is used to run mutating admission webhook server.
-Whenever there's a requestto create a new pod,
+Whenever there's a request to create a new pod,
 the webhook can capture that request, check whether any of the containers requests or limits number of the CMK
 Extended Resources and update pod and its container specification appropriately.
 This allows to simplify deployment
 of workloads taking advantage of CMK, by reducing the number of requirements to the minimum.